hawarda1/projekt-1/README.md

 ### Content, Images, and Videos

-I took all content, images, and videos for the product from the brand's actual product page of their website and from pexels.com.
-The author (I) of this project and the brand is not connected/affiliated or corporated with one another in any way, and all content, images, and videos are the brand's intellectual properties only.
+All visual content, including images sourced from pexels.com and the video obtained from Sony, originates from the brand's official product page and authorized platforms.
+The creator (I) of this project and the brand maintain no direct affiliation or corporate association.
+It is essential to acknowledge that all content, images, and videos are exclusive intellectual properties of the brand.

-I have no right to any content, images, and videos used for this project.
-All ownership of these assets is of www.sony.com only.
+Ownership of the utilized content, images, and videos resides solely with www.sony.com.
+I do not claim any rights to these assets, and they are recognized as the proprietary materials of the aforementioned website.

 ## Acknowledgement